UGURSELIMOZEN/BrowsersGoogleTrendDashboard/README.md

 </br>

 #### • Project Tools
-   In this project I used Python with pandas for time series data analysis and data visualization (plot , subplot , rolling average plot , pct_change plot) for Google trend with search interest analysis.
+   In this project I used Python with pandas for time series data analysis and data visualization (plot , rolling average plot) for Google trend with search interest analysis.